 Holidays have a way of arriving without considering our moods or feelings.
 One way or another, they roll around the same time each year, year after year.

-This post, which perhaps rings familiar with a few of you, emerged around Thanksgiving of last year out of a deep sense of hopelessness.
-However, it was this post that also launched my blog.
+This post, which might resonate with some of you, emerged around Thanksgiving of last year out of a deep sense of hopelessness.
+However, it this post that also launched my blog.
 And now, after a year's passing, that hopelessness has birthed a new sense of purpose.
 But without gratitude, I would have drowned.

 The meaning of gratitude

 Even though my sadness ran deep, I found gratitude in my family members, appreciating the uniqueness and gifts of all those present, while meditating on the deceased.
 It's telling that we experience strong connections with our loved ones after their passing.
 An unfortunate, yet beneficial, result of this is realizing that we could have felt and shown more gratitude when they were physically present.
-However, the comfort and closeness that arrives from dwelling on them - calling them forth - brings a completely new kind of spiritual connection.
+However, the comfort and closeness that arrives from dwelling on them—calling them forth—brings a completely new kind of spiritual connection.

 In addition, I found gratitude in all of you.
 Thank you for listening as I've shared my thoughts and, sometimes, parts of my life.
 I owned my sadness and poured my energy into learning all about blogging.
-What began as a website on natural beauty and personal essays, which there's nothing wrong with that, developed into a passion for the environment and the importance of educating myself and others on climate change.
+What began as a website on natural beauty and personal narrative essays—which would have been just fine—developed into a passion for the environment and the importance of educating myself and others on climate change.
 I guess this became my way of paying it forward.

 But one of the most important ways I experienced gratitude was through a keen awareness of my everyday surroundings.
-And those are what I wish to share with you today in this Thanksgiving postcard from my wood..
+And those are what I wish to share with you today in this Thanksgiving postcard from my wood.
 It was the little things that got me through the darkest days.
-So I'm sharing them with you, below, in this Thanksgiving postcard from my wood.
+You can learn about them, below.

 A tour of my wood

-The image, below, tells the story of what much of my wood looks like - all the way to the San Francisco Bay - an area largely untouched, minus a few cows.
-I'm amazed open space like this exists in an area of 7.2 million people.
+These images tell the story of what much of my wood looks like—all the way to the San Francisco Bay—an area largely untouched, minus a few cows.
+I'm amazed open space like this still exists in an area comprise of 7.2 million people.

 John Muir's house

-But let's not forget the wild turkeys.
+But I can’t forget the wild turkeys.
 My route to the grocery store and post office passes through hills with houses sprinkled here and there and fields, where wild turkeys gather to feed.
 I delight in the silly way they run, and I forget about the freeway that lies beyond.

 "The ship of my life may or may not be sailing on calm and amiable seas.
 The challenging days of my existence may or may not be bright and promising.
 Stormy or sunny days, glorious or lonely nights, I maintain an attitude of gratitude.
 If I insist on being pessimistic, there is always tomorrow.
 Today I am blessed."
 Maya Angelou (source, goodreads.com)

-Blessings to all of you this Thanksgiving - here in the U.S. and everywhere.
+Blessings to all of you this Thanksgiving.
 I'm truly grateful for all of your visits to my website, my wood.
 And I look forward to another year of sharing and growing together.